TimHanewich/Misc-Articles/Dataverse-Application-Users-API/readme.md

 - **Identity-First Security**: You are treating your code as a first-class citizen with its own identity, making it easier to monitor and govern than shared service accounts.
 - **Reduced Blast Radius**: By using Bearer Tokens that expire, you ensure that even a successful interception of a credential has a very limited "shelf life."
 - **Complete Auditability**: Every row changed or deleted via the Web API is now explicitly stamped with the name of your Service Principal, providing a clear "paper trail" for compliance.

+*Written by [Tim Hanewich](https://www.linkedin.com/in/timhanewich/), Sr. AI Business Solutions Engineer at Microsoft.
+Follow me [on Github](https://github.com/TimHanewich) for more of my content.*